 - Use air conditioners on the recirculation setting so outside air will not be moved inside

-- Refrain from exercising outdoors
+- Avoid exercising outdoors

 - Take extra precaution with children, who are more susceptible to smoke because their breathing systems are still developing and they breathe in proportionally more air (and therefore more smoke) than adults.

 - Older adults are more likely to have heart or lung disease, which can make them more susceptible to smoke.
 Extra precaution should also be taken during forest fire season.

 - Keep your windows and vents closed while driving.
 Again, only use air conditioning in the recirculate setting

 - Do not have campfires or use backyard fire pits.
 This adds to the poor air quality.